-The Engineering Programs at Arkansas State University are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science programs in Civil, Electrical, and Mechanical Engineering at Arkansas State University, Jonesboro are accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

 Our engineering programs are recognized regionally and nationally for their academic excellence and unique educational experience.
 We believe in promoting excellence in engineering education with emphasis on teaching, mentoring, and student learning.

-Recognizing that the graduates of the College of Engineering will pursue their careers in an ever changing world, the overall mission of the College is to provide a broad education in the fundamentals of engineering while providing opportunities for specialization in selected areas that meet the needs of our constituents.
+Recognizing that the engineering graduates of the College of Engineering and Computer Science will pursue their careers in an ever changing world, the overall mission of the College is to provide a broad education in the fundamentals of engineering while providing opportunities for specialization in selected areas that meet the needs of our constituents.